Vyral/base-template/_drafts/3-reasons-to-buy-in-fountain-colorado.md

 {% include youtube.html %}

+<center><em>We’re sharing three great reasons you may want to consider buying a home in Fountain, Colorado.</em></center>

-We love Fountain, Colorado\!
+<br>We love Fountain, Colorado!
 Here are three great reasons you should consider buying a home in Fountain:

 **1\.
 Personality of a small town, convenience of a city**.
 Fountain has the personality of a small town but is close to anything you may want.
 It’s just down the road from downtown Colorado Springs, a quick drive to the Colorado Springs airport, and minutes away from Fort Carson’s Gate 20.